WiredOracle/Wired-Genesis/README.txt

 1. Unzip the project folder.
 2. Open a terminal and navigate to the root directory of the project.
 3. Run `npm install` to install all dependencies.
-4. Start the server using `node app.js`.
+4. Start the server with `node app.js`.
-5. Open a browser and go to `http://localhost:3000` to use the site.
+5. Open a browser and go to `http://localhost:3000` to view the site.

 -------------------------------------
 USER INFO FOR TESTING: